-Students who fail courses comprising Legal Theory 2 may be granted supplementary examinations, to be written in January/February, provided that they obtain a mark of at least 40% for such courses, and provided further that they otherwise qualify for a supplementary examination in the Faculty in which they have been registered.
+Students who fail courses comprising Legal Theory 2 may be granted supplementary examinations, to be written in January/February of the subsequent calendar year, provided that they obtain a mark of at least 40% for such courses, and provided further that they otherwise qualify for a supplementary examination in the Faculty in which they have been registered.
 The Law Faculty will also recommend that a supplementary examination be granted to students who obtain a mark of below 40% in a component course, provided that their aggregate mark for Legal Theory 2 is 50% or above.